caiyf03/APPLICATION-OF-FEM-IN-SOLVING-PDE-CONSTRAINED-OPTIMIZATION-FOR-HEAT-CONDUCTION-PROBLEM/README.md

-This is about Computational Science and Engineering course's final project
+**This project is for Computational Science and Engineering course's final project**

-This is a study on the "APPLICATION OF FINITE ELEMENT METHODS IN SOLVING PDE-CONSTRAINED OPTIMIZATION FOR HEAT CONDUCTION PROBLEMS." topic.
-In this article, we combine the concepts of finite element methods and convex optimization to sequentially solve three predictive problems in heat conduction, achieving promising results.
+_A study on the topic:"APPLICATION OF FINITE ELEMENT METHODS IN SOLVING PDE-CONSTRAINED OPTIMIZATION FOR HEAT CONDUCTION PROBLEMS."
+In this article, we combine the concepts of finite element methods and convex optimization to sequentially solve three predictive problems in heat conduction, achieving promising results._

 **ABSTRACT**